If you’re looking to get hands-free and do some quick manipulation of your sound, MIDI foot controllers are the way to go.

 - Live, thrashy musicians: if you need to smash the right pedal fast and don’t want to worry about hitting the wrong one, that’s a good reason to consider the Pacer.
 Even if you’re wearing boots, there’s plenty of room.

 That big screen on the MC8 would also be an expensive repair if it got cracked.
+Hold on to your beer bottles.

 - Quiet, non-thrashy musicians: Pacer’s pedals feel great and they are incredibly quiet.
 No clicking, but the input is clear.

 - Visual ease: Pacer’s LED’s lights are incredibly easy to see.
 In the Transport and Track settings, you get icons showing you what you’re doing, which is great.
 Otherwise, you can pick your LED color, and they toggle between dim and bright.
+However the Pacer’s LED display is limited to 5 characters.
+Morningstar’s has more characters and flexibility.

 So, we don’t want to tell you what to buy, but advantages of the Pacer are quick integration with some DAWs as well as space and clarity for on-the-fly stomping.